 The next part of my day was a bit unusual.
 My 48 hours happened to coincide with the annual Fiesta de la Trashumancia, when shepherds from Castilla and Leon follow the age-old tradition of driving their flocks through the centre of Madrid, as has been their right since the 13th century, heading south to Extremadura for winter pasture.
 And very festive it is too – traditionally dressed weatherworn shepherds and shepherdesses march ahead of the animals to the sound of castanets and pipes.
 It’s stunning, and if you are here in October, do try and see it.

 Lunch is from 14.00 on in Spain, and we decided to try a restaurant near Plaza de Santa Ana as we were already in the neighbourhood – Madrileños (I count myself as one) love to try somewhere new, and this square and the surrounding streets are full of places to eat.
-The Cerveceria Alemana is a classic.
-Founded in 1904, and of course; Hemingway drank here too!
+Café Central is a classic.
+They play jazz there and serve sandwiches named after famous Spanish legends.

-We jumped on the metro after this, and headed for El Matadero for a little look around this amazing arts centre that used to be an abattoir – I do love some creative re-purposing, and you’ll find it here in spades! – There’s always something happening, but it pays to check ahead.
-We had a little walk in Madrid Rio, a wonderful development that was opened in 2011 after the motorway was buried – it’s been a fabulous addition to the city, and it a great place to stroll, ride a bike and relax.
-We were also curious to check out the new shopping centre Plaza Rio 2, opened just a few days before.
+We jumped on the metro after this, and headed for CaixaForum for a little look around this amazing arts centre that’s not only beautiful from the inside, but also from the outside – There’s always something happening, but it pays to check ahead.
+We had a little walk in Madrid Rio, a wonderful development that was opened in 2011 after the motorway was buried – it’s been a fabulous addition to the city, and it is a great place to stroll, ride a bike and relax.
+We were also curious to check out the shopping centre Plaza Rio 2.
 What can I say; it’s a shopping centre and as they go, a very nice one.
 The restaurants have good views over the river at least.

-After this I strolled up to the Plaza de Cibeles, where you can see the fountain that Real Madrid fans go to celebrate their teams’ victories, and the monumental Council building, which was until quite recently the city’s central post office.
+After this, I strolled up to the Plaza de Cibeles, where you can see the fountain that Real Madrid fans go to celebrate their teams’ victories, and the monumental Council building, which was the city’s central post office until a few years ago.
 There is another exhibition space you can visit in there too.
-Across the Calle Alcala is the Casa de América, a fascinating space that offers free exhibitions, film screenings, concerts and lectures.
+Across the Calle Alcala is the Casa de América, a fascinating space that offers free exhibitions, film screenings, concerts, and lectures.
 America does not mean the USA in Spain, but the Spanish and Portuguese speaking continent, which is what is represented here.

-Crossing back and over the Paseo del Prado, I passed the Banco de España, and up Alcala to one of my favourite places, the Circulo de Bellas Artes.
-There are exhibitions on here as well as movies, concerts and classes.
+Crossing back and over the Paseo del Prado, I passed the Banco de España, and up Alcala to one of my favorite places, the Circulo de Bellas Artes.
+Here you can attend exhibitions as well as movies, concerts, and classes.
 I headed up to the roof (La Azotea) for some sun and a great view.
-Go during the week and you`ll be able to bag a day bed, and stay there as long as you like, listening to chill out music and relaxing.
+Go during the week and you`ll be able to claim a sunbed and stay there as long as you like, listening to chill-out music and relaxing.

 After lunch, cross the road and head up the Gran Via to the Espacio Fundación Telefónica.
 Another multi-purpose arts space, this building was for a moment the tallest building in Europe and claims to be the continent’s first skyscraper!
-Since then the interior has been re-modeled, and features an incredibly photogenic stairwell.
+Since then the interior has been remodelled and features an incredibly photogenic stairwell.
 It now houses one of the coolest cultural hubs in the city, where everything is free, including concerts.
-I saw a wonderful exhibition today of Norman Fosters maquettes and drawings, each accompanied by a video of the great man himself, talking about his work.

-Another film?
+Movie time?
 Why not!
-Filmoteca , also called the Cine Doré is a short walk from Gran Via, and is cheap as chips.
+Filmoteca also called the Cine Doré is a short walk from Gran Via and is cheap as chips.
 It shows quirky seasons of films by directors that you might never even have heard of before.
 Beautiful both outside and in, it houses a sedate but lovely café in the foyer.
-Finally head to the nearby Mercado de Anton Martin for some sushi at the fabulous Yoka Loka or try one of the other small restaurants, nestled between the butchers, fishmongers and greengrocers.
+Finally, head to the nearby Mercado de Anton Martin for some sushi or try one of the other small restaurants, nestled between the butchers, fishmongers, and greengrocers.